temporalio/proposals/dotnet/sdk-phase-1.md

 The .NET SDK will be implemented in three loosely defined phases:

-* Phase 1 - Initial project, activity worker, and client
+* Phase 1 - Initial project, activity worker, client, and test framework
-* Phase 2 - Workflow worker
+* Phase 2 - Workflow worker and replayer
 * Phase 3 - Deterministic workflow sandbox and/or static analyzer

 This proposal is for phase 1.